andreadipersio/efr/README.md

 Given a stream of unordered events, forward them in the correct order to all connected clients, in a social graph fashion.

-The system is written in **golang** and his composed by 4 main modules.

 ### usage
 Install using `go install` and run by invoking `efr`